 Have you ever had dessert with a fruit coulis (sauce) at a restaurant?
 Did it blow your mind?
 A fruit coulis is simply fruit pureed with sugar which highlights the fruits fruitiness.
 Simple but oh so good!
 Raspberry coulis is just the ultimate sauce to go with my favourite small batch chocolate cake.
-This cake is rich, moist and chocolatey and just the right size for a family dessert.

 July is raspberry season!
 Just when I thought strawberries were my favourite garden fruit, I am now debating between them and the raspberries, a delicious dilemma.
 For a savory use, check out my Raspberry Vinaigrette and if you're more of a strawberry person, try out my Ultimate Strawberry Rhubarb Shortcake!